kariy/ditherizer3000/README.md

 - **Dither Algorithm**: Choose classic 4×4 ordered Bayer, Floyd–Steinberg error diffusion, or disable dithering to only apply pixelation.
 - **Effect Mix**: Blends between the original frame and the dithered frame.
 Lower values keep more of the source detail.
 - **Pixel Size**: Downsamples the video before dithering to push it toward chunky, low-res art styles.
+- **Brightness**: Multiplies the frame before dithering so you can crush blacks or lift shadows without leaving the browser.
 - **Instant Preview Controls**: Use the play/pause toggle and scrubber under the preview canvas to audition any moment of the clip without restarting the full render.

 ## Notes & Limitations